-In corporate banking, the interface is not a storefront, but a working tool where company employees spend hours every week.
-And if in retail a clunky screen costs the bank a client churn, in the B2B segment it costs the client working time, which means direct money.
-A study of SME banking digital maturity in Uzbekistan shows: this is exactly where most players have their most underestimated reserve.
+In corporate banking, the interface is not a storefront but a working tool where company employees spend hours every week.
+While a clunky screen in retail costs the bank a lost customer, in the B2B segment, it costs the client working time—which means direct money.
+A study of SME banking digital maturity in Uzbekistan shows this is exactly where most players leave their most underestimated reserve.

 Download the full research (PDF).
 Data on 20 Uzbekistan banks and 110 parameters, maturity rating, and methodology.